irublev/pgmex-blog/_posts/2017/2017-09-28-performance-comparison-of-postgresql-connectors-in-matlab-part-II.md

 **NullNumberRead** and **NullStringRead** determine values that substitute NULL values (in case these values are to be returned as numbers and strings, respectively).

-If **DataReturnFormat** is 'numeric', data is returned as a **double** matrix with all NULL values.
-If some fields have non-numeric type, the values of these fields having are returned equal to the number given by **NullNumberRead** parameter.
+If **DataReturnFormat** is 'numeric', data is returned as a **double** matrix.
+Besides, NULL values of fields having numeric types are returned equal to the number given by **NullNumberRead** parameter.
+The latter number substitutes also all values of each field that is of non-numeric type.

 At last, if **DataReturnFormat** is equal to 'structure', then the data is returned as a structure with fields corresponding to the fields of retrieved table.